-- 1. Obtain or verify commodity codes from the CPA Term Contract.
+- 1. The Procedure: Obtain or verify commodity codes from the CPA Term Contract.
 Items designated "Available on SmartBuy" must be entered via the SmartBuy system. - 2.
-Confirm that all required options are listed (i.e. color, finish, accessories). - 3.
-Enter the order into CPA's on-line SmartBuy system or pick up Requisitioners shopping cart (see Requisitioners instructions below) - 4.
-Print out and retain the initial copy of the order with the CAPPS PO in CAPPS - 5.
-Complete PCC Checklist - 6.
-Prepare TREC PO with SmartBuy information.
-Include CPA contract number on PO. - 7.
+Confirm that all required options are listed (i.e, color, finish, accessories). - 3.
+Enter the order into CPA's on-line SmartBuy system or pick up Requisitioner's shopping cart (see Requisitioner's instructions below). - 4.
+Print out and retain the initial copy of the order with the CAPPS PO in CAPPS. - 5.
+Complete PCC Checklist. - 6.
+Prepare TREC PO to include the SmartBuy PO number. - 7.
 Distribute purchase order copies to the ordering division. - 8.
-Save TREC and PO in CAPPS. - 9.
-Post PO to agency website (when appropriate).
+Save TREC PO in CAPPS.